openstack-archive/infra-manual/doc/source/developers.rst

 Automated Testing
 -----------------

-When a new patchset is uploaded to Gerrit, that repository's "check" tests are run on the patchset by Jenkins.
+When a new patchset is uploaded to Gerrit, that project's "check" tests are run on the patchset by Jenkins.
 Once completed the test results are reported to Gerrit by Jenkins in the form of a Verified:
 +/-1 vote.
-After code reviews have been completed and a change receives an Approved: +1 vote that repository's "gate" tests are run on the change by Jenkins.
+After code reviews have been completed and a change receives an Approved: +1 vote that project's "gate" tests are run on the change by Jenkins.
 Jenkins reports the results of these tests back to Gerrit in the form of a Verified: +/-2 vote.
 Code merging will only occur after the gate tests have passed successfully and